 Sensitivity analysis: We then performed a formal Monte Carlo sensitivity analysis of twelve vent parameters - those listed above plus vent latitude and longitude, and azimuth and zenith angles of the venting direction - constrained by the number density field measured by the INMS instrument and the vent geometry reported in [2].
-The sensitivity analysis is used to determine which vent parameters should be considered for a subsequent fit to the INMS observation.
+The sensitivity analysis is used to determine which vent parameters of the groups defined in the previous paragraph should be considered for a subsequent fit to the INMS observation.

-Markov Chain Monte Carlo (MCMC): We pre-

-sent an advanced way to constrain the vent parameters by performing an MCMC parametric inversion [10] that returns probability values for the set of preselected vent parameters, and apply this method to several INMS observations.
-This approach allows us to constrain many vent parameters (up to a few hundred), and return probability distribution for each of them.
+Markov Chain Monte Carlo (MCMC): We present an advanced way to constrain the vent parameters by performing an MCMC parametric inversion [10] that returns probability values for the set of preselected vent parameters, and apply this method to several INMS observations.
+This approach allows us to constrain many vent parameters, and return probability distribution for each of them.
 An example of a probability distribution is given in Figure 1 for the mass flux fit for a single vent, during the INMS E7 observation.
 The MCMC approach produces corresponding distributions for all the sensitive vent parameters revealed by the Monte Carlo sensitivity analysis.
 That is, we not only obtain a "best fit" value for a particular parameter, but we also obtain a probability distribution for that parameter.
-We note how this more complete understanding is crucial to planning for future observations.
+We believe a more complete understanding is crucial to planning for future observations.